Gageperrin/it-notes/it-topics/cissp.md

 * Simulation test - Like a walkthrough test but a facilitator is added to drive and narrate the scenario
 * Parallel test - A simulation test where personnel are located as they would be in an actual incident, using backup date
 * Full-interruption - Run a full simulation test using production data and systems.
 Very risky.

+## 7.13 - Participate in business continuity (BC) planning and exercises

+The three goals are in this order:
+1. The safety of people
+2. The minimization of damage
+3. The survival of business